sematext/docs/docs/agents/sematext-agent/ansible.md

 ## Deploying Sematext Agent

 ### Create an Infra App in Sematext Cloud
 After you get logged into Sematext Cloud at https://apps.sematext.com (or https://apps.eu.sematext.com if using Sematext Cloud Europe), the first step is to [create an Infra App](https://sematext.com/docs/monitoring/infrastructure/#create-an-infra-app) to start monitor your infrastructure.
 After entering the App name, select Ansible from the list of the environments.
-Make sure to copy the infra token, it will be needed later to pass it as a var in your Ansible playbook.
+Make sure to copy the provided infra token, it will be needed later to pass it as a var in your Ansible playbook.

 ### Install the agent using an Ansible playbook
 You can integrate the Sematext Ansible role in your existing playbooks or create a new one.
 Here is an example playbook: